 Make note of each loan’s balance and interest rate, plus required payments, or use an online student loan repayment optimizer tool.
 Knowing how much interest you’ll pay over the course of your loan should motivate you to find ways to pay off student loans faster so you’ll pay less interest.

-If you have more than one loan, it may be possible to consolidate student loans by refinancing and combining them into one.
+If you have more than one loan, it may be possible to consolidate student loans by refinancing and combining them into one, which can reduce your minimum monthly payment.
 Talk with your lenders to figure out if this is one of your student loan repayment options.

 Read about federal loan consolidation at the Federal Student Aid website, and complete a Direct Consolidation Loan Application.